ziggity/week1_rails/README.md

 Your site should use scopes to display the following information on the site:

 The product with the most reviews.
-The three most recently added products.
+The five most recently added products.
 All products made in the USA for buyers that want to buy local products.
 Validations